-The following is a summary of the work performed by the Audit Committee during the year ended 31 December 2020:
+The following is a summary of the work performed by the Audit Committee:

 - 1. Review external auditor's management letter and management response; - 2.
 Review the interim and annual reports before submission to the Board for approval; and - 3.
 Review the progress and effectiveness of the Group's internal control and risk management.